shekhar1414/Azure_Project/README.md

 - **Azure Firewall:** Provides advanced threat protection and traffic filtering at the network level.

 ### 5. Backup
-- **Azure Backup Vault:** A Recovery Services Vault with **RSA (Recovery Services Vault) SKU** is provisioned to manage backups for the virtual machines, protecting against data loss.
+- **Azure Backup Vault:** A Recovery Services Vault is provisioned to manage backups for the virtual machines and the Azure SQL database, protecting against data loss.
+- **Azure SQL Database Backup:** The SQL database is configured with a backup policy to store backups in the Recovery Services Vault.
+- **Azure Cosmos DB Backup:** The Cosmos DB account is configured with periodic backups with a 24-hour retention period.

 ### 6. Monitoring
 - **Log Analytics Workspace:** A centralized Log Analytics Workspace is deployed to collect logs and metrics from various Azure resources, enabling comprehensive monitoring and analysis.